ddragosd/so-31294556/README.md

 # Gliffy Diagram in Readme
+Note: This way only displays a static image of a Gliffy Diagram, not link or scaling interaction.

 ## Gliffy Online
 In response to [this stackoverflow question](http://stackoverflow.com/questions/31294556/github-readme-render-gliffy-diagrams), here's how to embed a Gliffy Diagram into your Readme (assuming that you are using Gliffy Online - available via our website and not one of our Plugins or Integrations).
 This image will be updated when you save a new version of your diagram.